 Practice the law of the farm

 Stephen Covey suggested that it’s better to study in the right season of time rather than cramming it all in at the last minute.
 A farmer can’t cram with crops.
 It has to be done in it’s season.
 Cramming may or may not get the grades, but it won’t get you an education.

 Manage your time-wasters

 Wasting time online often leaves you feeling bad afterwards.
-The worst thing to do to stop is to try and stop!
-Go ‘cold turkey’, and sooner or later you’ll cave in.
-Give yourself permission to waste time.
-Make it a priority, even.
-This reduces the thrill of what you shouldn’t be doing.
+Software such as rescuetime is good for managing it, but the worst thing to do to stop is to try and stop it completely.
+Give yourself permission to waste time within limits.

 Look at your goal

 One simple but highly effective habit is to constantly remind yourself what you’re studying for.
 Your dream grade, posted on the wall next to your bed or computer means you’ll see and think about it daily.
 In fact, of all the tips on setting goals, this one's a 'must do'.